-In partnership with Toronto Life Insider, to celebrate the premiere of our audio drama The Seagull, we are thrilled to offer an exclusive online Russian Cocktail Masterclass hosted by Evelyn Chick.
-During the masterclass, Evelyn walked through three classic cocktail recipes with famous Russian vodka, providing her own twist with easy to find ingredients at home.
+In partnership with Toronto Life Insider, to celebrate The Seagull, we are thrilled to offer an exclusive online Russian Cocktail Masterclass hosted by Evelyn Chick, founder of the Love Of Cocktails.
+Evelyn walks through three classic cocktail recipes with famous Russian vodka, providing her own twist with easy to find ingredients at home.

 Featured here is a double interview from TIFA 2020, between two Canadian authors whose latest collections of short stories reflect on themes of community, and how lives can intertwine throughout significant historical or societal change.

 Maria Reva, a Ukraine-born Canadian writer, examines life for a small community within a police state in 1980s Ukraine, in Good Citizens Need Not Fear.
 This conversation touches on the absurd to the horrific, illuminating the unexpected ways we remain connected during times of change.